GustavePate/lycheesync/README.md

 ## Counters

-At the end of the scipt a few counters will be displayed in order to keep you informed of what have been done.
+At the end of the script a few counters will be displayed in order to keep you informed of what have been done.

 ```text
 Directory scanned: /var/www/lychee/Lychee/dirsync/test/